cgarciae/treeo/docs/user-guide/field-kinds.md

 <!-- ### Field kinds -->
 Kinds are associated types that give semantic meaning to a field (what it represents).
 A kind is just a type you pass to `field` via its `kind` argument.
-Kinds aremostly useful as metadata filtering via [treeo.filter](#filter).
+Kinds are mostly useful as metadata filtering via [treeo.filter](#filter).
 For example, here is a possible definition for a `BatchNorm` module using kinds:

 ```python
 import treeo as to